MCP

 string | No | "published", "unpublished", "unknown", "in_chambers", "separate", "errata", or "relating_to" |

-queries[].includeCourts |
+queries[].courts |

-string[] | No | Additional courts to narrow the search |
+string[] | No | Bluebook-style court abbreviations to narrow the search, such as ["S.D.N.Y.", "9th Cir."] |

 If you filter on publishStatus, consider also running a parallel query with "unknown" because some jurisdictions have missing or uncertain publication metadata.